 Author Bio

 Cohere is a leading enterprise AI platform.
 We build enterprise-grade frontier AI models and products designed to solve real-world business challenges.
-Our products are cloud-agnostic to meet companies wherever their data is stored and offer the highest levels of security, privacy, and customization with on-premises and private cloud deployment options.
+Our products are cloud-agnostic, enabling us to meet companies wherever their data is stored, and offer the highest levels of security, privacy, and customization with on-premises and private cloud deployment options.